makerdao/community/governance/votes/Executive vote - October 29, 2021.md

 ### Technical Tasks

-This executive proposal also contains two technical smart contract enchancements; LERP_FAB and JOIN_FAB.
+This executive proposal also adds two smart contracts to DssChainLog; LERP_FAB and JOIN_FAB.
 More information can be found on the forum post [here](https://forum.makerdao.com/t/technical-tasks-included-in-the-october-29th-executive/11284).
+These smart contracts represent efficiency improvements to the executive spell workflow, and have no direct effect on the Maker Protocol.

 ## Review